 As a team, we have represented a full spectrum of clients and have dealt with divorces involving businesses, farming divorces and reaching financial settlements in situations where they are disparities in terms of income or pension.

-We have been very successful in achieving settlements for our clients in cases of complex and high value financial arrangements, including:
+Our family law experts have been very successful in achieving settlements for our clients in cases of complex and high value financial arrangements, including:

 - The family home